nessex/arbitrary-chunks/README.md

 ## Usage

 By default, this iterator is implemented for `[T]`, meaning it works for both arrays and Vec of any type.
-Chunks must be an owned `Vec<usize>`.

 If there is not enough data to satisfy the provided chunk length, you will get all the remaining data for that chunk, so it will be shorter than expected.
 To instead stop early if there is not enough data, see the `.arbitrary_chunks_exact()` variant.